molmod/psiflow/docs/overview.md

         ).result()                  # errors is an AppFuture, use .result() to get the actual values!

 ```
-Note that depending on the specific configurations in the `ExecutionContext` instance,
+Note that depending on how the psiflow execution is configured,
 it is perfectly possible
 that the `model.train()` command will end up being executed using a GPU on SLURM cluster,
 whereas model deployment and evaluation of the test error gets
 executed on your local computer.
+See the psiflow [Configuration](config.md) page for more information.

 ## Molecular simulation
 Having trained and deployed a model, it is possible to explore the phase space